libgd/libgd/src/readme.txt

      * tgd, by Bradley K. Sherman
      * fly, by Martin Gleeson

+  What's new in version 1.5?

+   Version 1.5 features the following changes:

+   _New GD2 format_
+          An improvement over the GD format, the GD2 format uses the zlib compression library to compress the image in chunks.
+This results in file sizes comparable to GIFs, with the ability to access parts of large images without having to read the entire image into memory.

+          This format also supports version numbers and rudimentary validity checks, so it should be more 'supportable' than the previous GD format.

+   _Re-arranged source files_
+          gd.c has been broken into constituant parts: io, gif, gd, gd2 and graphics functions are now in separate files.

+   _Extended I/O capabilities._
+          The source/sink feature has been extended to support GD2 file formats (which require seek/tell functions), and to allow more general non-file I/O.

+   _Better support for Lincoln Stein's Perl Module_
+          The new gdImage*Ptr function returns the chosen format stored in a block of memory.
+This can be directly used by the GD perl module.

+   _LZW-based GIF compression code available for Unisys licensees_
+          Parties holding a legitimate license to use the patented LZW compression algorithm can produce smaller GIFs if the compiler macro LZW_LICENCED is defined when gd is built.
+Obtaining a license for the Unisys LZW compression patent is entirely between the user and Unisys.
+The authors of gd can provide NO assistance in this matter.

+   _Added functions_
+          gdImageCreateFromGd2Part - allows retrieval of part of an image (good for huge images, like maps),
+          gdImagePaletteCopy - Copies a palette from one image to another, doing it's best to match the colors in the target image to the colors in the source palette. gdImageGd2, gdImageCreateFromGd2 - Support for new format gdImageLzw - Optional support for LZW (for those who have a licence).
+Disabled by default.
+          gdImageCopyMerge - Merges two images (useful to highlight part of an image)
+          gdImageCopyMergeGray - Similar to gdImageCopyMerge, but tries to preserve source image hue.
+          gdImageGifPtr, gdImageLzwPtr, gdImageGdPtr, gdImageGd2Ptr -
+          return memort blocks for each type of image. gdImageCreateFromGifCtx, gdImageCreateFromGdCtx,
+          gdImageCreateFromGd2Ctx, gdImageCreateFromGd2PartCtx - Support
+          for new I/O context.

+   _NOTE:_ In fairness to Thomas Boutell, any bug/problems with any of the above features should probably be reported to Philip Warner.

   What's new in version 1.4?

    Version 1.4 features the following changes: